 Consider the following scenarios:

-You have a column that includes sequential values, such as an Identity column or a DateTime column, that is being inserted through the Getdate() function.
+You have a column that includes sequential values such as an Identity column or a DateTime column that is inserted through the Getdate() function.

 You have a clustered index that has the sequential column as a leading column.

 The most common scenario is a clustered primary key on an Identity column.
 Less frequently, this issue can be observed for nonclustered indexes.

 Your application does frequent INSERT or UPDATE operations against the table.

 You have many CPUs on the system.
 Typically, the server has 16 CPUs or more.
 This hardware configuration allows multiple sessions to do the INSERT operations against the same table concurrently.